toantc1024/toantc1024/README.md

 Web Developer
 -------------

 Passionate web developer with 2+ years exeperience.
 I started with HTML, CSS and Javascript, and I find out I feel in love with coding fullstack web-apps.
+But after a while discoing web app, I turn out to be really love how to apply smart technology into web app development.
+Then I turn to be a Machine Learning engineer.

 * 🌍  I'm based in Ho Chi Minh City, Viet Nam.
 * 🖥️  See my portfolio at [Portfolio](http://tctoan.vercel.app/)